The Limits of Limited Commitment: Application

-is optimal for the follower.
-The latter CST is such that the leader either commits to producing a quantity in the interval $ \big(0, \gamma(0) \big]$, or commits to producing a quantity outside of this interval.

-We next examine situations in which the designer aims to maximize either consumer surplus, producer surplus, or total welfare (i.e., the sum of producer and consumer surplus).
-We follow \cite{singh_price_1984} and define the consumer surplus generated by an outcome $(x,y)$ as\footnote{The expression for consumer surplus is based on the representative consumer utility function, given by $4(x+y) +\dempar x y- (x+y)^2/2$.}
+Next, we examine outcomes that maximize either consumer surplus, producer surplus, or total welfare (i.e., the sum of producer and consumer surplus).
+Consumer surplus and producer surplus are defined as